mattulbrich/llreve/reve/reve/README.md

 ```

 should work™.
 Make sure that you see the following line when running cmake

 ```
 Using LLVMConfig.cmake in: /usr/local/share/llvm/cmake
 ```

+## OpenSuse 13.2

+Take a look at the reve/opensuse directory.
+There is a vagrantfile which downloads the correct immage, however you still need to manually install llvm inside of that.
+Take a look at `bootstrap.sh` for the commands you need for that.

+Now you can simply run `./build.sh` and a static binary will be
+built.
+You can then just copy `reve/build/reve` to a more convenient
+place.
+Repeat that every time you want a new binary.

 ## Archlinux